miki151/keeperrl_wiki/Gameplay/RTS.md

 Balance offense and defense:

 While it's important to have a strong defense, you also need to be able to go on the offensive to defeat your enemies.
 Excessive introspection will not lead to progress.
-Build up your army and launch attacks on enemy factions to weaken them and gain resources, captives and equipment.
+Build up your army and launch attacks on enemy factions to weaken them and gain dungeon levels, captives and equipment.

 Prioritize essential technologies:

-Figure out the essential technologies for each faction, that will give you an immediate advantage.
-Also consider the strengths and weaknesses of your opponents on the campaign map.
-For example, if your opponent has melee resistant or magic resistant units, you may want to research archery.
+To advance in research, you'll need to defeat enemy factions or survive random invasion waves, which means you may have to manage without some essential technologies for a while.
+It's important to identify the key technologies for each faction and prioritize researching the ones that will give you an immediate advantage.
+Additionally, consider your upcoming battles on the campaign map before investing in technologies that you don't need right away.

 Dig out z-levels:

-Digging out underground levels is a great way to expand your base.
-Start from the top down, you may like to clearing out each enemy camp completely before moving on to the next level.
-Prioritize digging out important areas such as resource deposits.
-It's important to be prepared for enemy attacks.
-Digging into their territory will trigger them.
-You will see their tribe appear on your list of villains.
+Expanding your base by digging out underground levels is a great way to increase your resources and living space.
+Begin at the highest level and work your way downwards, taking care to clear out any enemy camps completely before moving to the next level.
+Prioritize excavating crucial areas such as resource deposits.
+Bear in mind that digging into enemy territory will provoke them, and you will see their tribe listed as a villain.
+It's crucial to be prepared for any enemy attacks that may result from your actions.

 Build outside:

-Welcome to the world of dungeon building, where not only do you have to focus on creating a masterpiece underground, but you also ought to extend your base far beyond the dungeon walls to thrive.
+Consider constructing exterior structures, such as archer pillboxes, during base building to benefit your faction.
+Evil factions often opt for the cheaper and easier defenses of staying inside the mountain, while white knights can usually gain an advantage from expanding their base.
+Ultimately, the decision to build exterior structures depends on your faction and your interest in fortifying the exterior.

 Build Upwards:

-Want to take your dungeon to new heights?
-Building upwards unlocks additional layers higher up in your biome, and building towers by constructing walls on the level below can help you set an amubush in the rooms above.
+Do you want to elevate your dungeon to new heights?
+Building upwards can unlock additional layers in your biome, and constructing towers by building walls on the level below can help you set up ambushes in the rooms above.

-Keep Your Minions Safe:

-It can be crucial to keep your keeper and minions inside the safety of your base, but accidents happen.
-Fortunately, you can unclaim territory outside your base to prevent your keeper from wandering too far.
-Locking the door to the outside world is also an effective way to keep unwanted explorers in.

-Protect Your Minions:
+Ensure the safety of your minions when they are outside:

-Wildlife can be a threat to your workers, especially in certain biomes.
-Undead units are particularly vulnerable outside, so you need to take extra care.
-Beware of the sun - when it rises, many undead will crumble to dust.
-Use balsams to spread darkness around them if your faction has them, and assign any workers with an unlimited carry capacity to do hauling duty and reduce the number of trips they make outside.
-Be careful to avoid drowning undead units who have carelessly had their heads cut off.
-They can't see.
+To ensure the safety of your minions when they venture outside, there are several precautions to take.
+Unclaiming territory can prevent your keeper and minions from wandering too far from your base, and locking the doors to the outside can keep unwanted explorers inside.
+In some biomes, wildlife can pose a threat to your workers, and undead units are particularly vulnerable outside.
+Be mindful of the sun, as it can cause undead units to crumble to dust when it rises.
+If your faction has balsams, use them to spread darkness and protect your undead units.
+Additionally, assigning workers with unlimited carry capacity to do hauling duties can reduce the number of trips they make outside.
+Be cautious not to drown undead units who have had their heads cut off, as they cannot see.

 Make castles and towers:

-You can lay a "building interior" outside using the structure menu, which has a roof that provides shelter for creatures that are vulnerable to sunlight during daylight hours.
-It also allows you to build rooms in the outside world that have furniture.
+To provide protection for creatures vulnerable to sunlight during daylight hours, you can construct castles and towers using the "building interior" option in the structure menu.
+This feature enables you to build rooms in the outside world, complete with furniture, while also providing a roof to shield your creatures from the sun.

-How to remove a Planned Building Interior:
+How to remove a planned building interior designation:

-If you want to remove a building interior designation, simply place a new one over the build plans, and they will disappear.
-The area will then remain an outside tile.
-Or keep your building plan and your minions will construct the actual building when they get around to it.
+To remove a building interior designation, simply place a new one over the existing plans.
+The area will then stay an outside location.
+Alternatively, your minions will construct the building if you keep the plans.

-Expect Raids:
+Prepare for Raids:

-Be prepared for raids from other tribes on the map, as your external buildings are often the first to get hit.
-Tribes get "triggered" by your behavior, so be on your best behavior if you want to avoid being attacked.
-Alternatively, you can configure continuous raids in the game setup screen.
-Beating invaders is a great way to power up and make captives.
+As your external buildings are often the first to be attacked, it's important to be ready for raids from other tribes on the map.
+Other tribes can be provoked by your actions, so it's important to behave accordingly if you want to avoid being attacked.
+Alternatively, you can set up continuous raids in the game's setup screen.
+Successfully defending against invaders can be a great way to strengthen your faction and even capture some prisoners.

-Understand Fog of War:
+Fog of War:

-Enemies outside your line of sight are not visible, but certain factions can build eyeballs to monitor an area continuously.
-Use night vision at night and elf vision when surrounded by trees to see more easily.
+The area outside your line of sight remains invisible to you, making it harder to monitor an area continuously.
+Certain factions have the ability to build eyeballs, which can help you keep track of the enemies' movements.
+During the night, using night vision can help you see better, while in forested areas, elf vision can prove useful.

-Build External Defenses:

-Experiment with pits, moats, and reinforced walls to give invaders a hard time.

-How to remove walls and fill Pits:
+Exterior defences:

-If you want to remove a wall you placed outside, you can dig it like it is normal rock.
-To fill a pit, use the item on the structure menu.
+Building external defenses such as pits, moats, and reinforced walls can make it difficult for invaders to breach your base.
+If you want to remove a wall that you placed outside, you can dig it up as you would with normal rock.
+To fill a pit, use the "Fill Pit" option from the structure menu.

 Experiment with different strategies:

-There is no one-size-fits-all approach to building your base in this game.
-Experiment with different strategies and find what works best for you.
-Try out different creature types and technologies and build different things to find the most effective technique for your playstyle.
+Enhance your base building skills by experimenting with various strategies that align with your playstyle.
+Don't hesitate to try out different creature types, technologies, and building options until you discover the most effective technique for your bases.
+Keep in mind that there's no universal approach to building a successful base in this game.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Gameplay](/keeperrl_wiki/Gameplay "wikilink")